Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Validation and application

-The scaling pattern observed between SMAP and APCE provides a performance characteristic curve reflecting how a model behaves in prediction tasks with different levels of difficulties.
-This motivates us to further utilize it for model performance evaluation.
-We consider two variants of CDK model which follow the general framework of CDK model with slight modification the choice embedding space.
+We consider two variants of CDK that follow the general framework of CDK with slight modification of the choice embedding space.
 Instead of embedding all nodes in one latent space as CDK does, the position-aware asymmetric embedding (PAE) \citep{PAE} adopts an asymmetric embedding strategy to separately embed nodes into one influence space and one susceptibility space.
 The independent asymmetric embedding (IAE) \citep{IAE} embeds the source nodes into an influence space and embeds the infected nodes into $N$ susceptibility spaces, in order to avoid the mutual interference of embedding positions among the infected nodes of different cascades when they are in the same susceptibility latent space.
-The three models use the same heat diffusion kernel to learn the distance between nodes.
+The three models use the same heat diffusion kernel to learn the distance between nodes to predict the diffusion.
 Their only difference is in the number of latent space(s) used to represent a node.
 As the number of latent spaces increases, it is naturally expected, and also empirically tested that IAE would outperform PAE, and PAE would outperform CDK \citep{IAE}.

-We draw the SMAP-APCE plots of the three models obtained from synthetic data and fit them by the exponential decay function (Fig. \ref{fig:syn_3models}).
-Fig. \ref{fig:syn_3models} indicates that the scaling pattern holds in the other two models and the exponential decay function provides a good fit to the data points.
-The fact that the scaling curves of each model are different from one to another confirms the use of performance curve to statistically quantify a model's performance.
-Fig. \ref{fig:BA}b illustrates the similar scaling patterns of these three models on the BA data, which further proves the stability of the performance characteristic curve used for model evaluation, regardless of how the network topology changes.
+As we have done with the CDK model, we test the PAE and IAE models on the same synthetic sample sets, ensuring that the training and testing sets remain unchanged.
+Since the prediction tasks are identical, the APCE values of the sample sets are consistent.
+Consequently, we can combine the scaling patterns of the three models to visually compare their performance on tasks of equivalent predictive difficulty (Figure \ref{fig:syn_3models}).
+This combined figure indicates that the scaling pattern holds in the other two models and the exponential decay function provides a good fit to the data points.
+Moreover, the fact that the scaling curves of each model are different from one to another confirms that the performance curve statistically captures a model's unique performance.
+Figure S2b in Supplementary Materials illustrates the similar scaling patterns of these three models on the synthetic BA data, which further proves the stability of the performance characteristic curve used for model evaluation, regardless of how the network topology changes.